MCLEANS/AVR-BRIDGE-ATMEGA328P/README.md

         }

-The software stuck also supports obtaining ADC values and Digital Input.
+The software stack also supports obtaining ADC values and Digital Input.
 The process is as easy as sending a Serial Command and receiving the response serially via USART.

 ## Testing setup
 The system testing circuit board that contains both the ESP8266 and the Atmega328p designed using KiCAD can be found at https://github.com/MCLEANS/AVR-BRIDGE-ATMEGA328P-PCB (The hardware is open-source and open to use).